12th Combat Aviation Brigade

 The 12th Combat Aviation Brigade is a Combat Aviation Brigade of the United States Army.
 It was first organized as the 12th Aviation Group at Fort Benning, Georgia, on 18 June 1965.

 Vietnam

+Initially, "USARV formed an "Aviation Group (Provisional)" in April 1965 which controlled the 13th, 14th, 52nd, and 145th Aviation Battalions & the 765th Transportation Battalion."
+It appears that this provisional aviation group formed the basis, already in Vietnam, of the future 12th Aviation Group.

+The group was activated at Fort Benning, Georgia, on 18 June 1965.

-The unit deployed to Vietnam in August 1965 to command non-organic Army aviation units, and by November 1965, the group consisted of 11,000 personnel and 34 aviation units.
+It deployed to Vietnam in August 1965 to command non-organic Army aviation units, and by November 1965, the group consisted of 11,000 personnel and 34 aviation units.
 Between 1965 and 1966 the group doubled in size and was used to form the 1st Aviation Brigade in March 1966.

 Among its units in Vietnam were the: